Policies

 Vulnerable Customer Policy

-The purpose of this policy is to ensure that the operations of Sarah Layton do not have any negative impact upon vulnerable customers.
+The purpose of this policy is to ensure that the operations of Sarah Layton do not have any negative impact on vulnerable customers.

 What is a vulnerable customer?